Residency Routes

 If you’re interested in retirement visas or passive income visas, you might want to read our informative article: ‘Global Passive Income Visa | An Incomplete Guide‘.

-Regarding specific economic requirements, the Paraguayan retirement visa requires applicants to demonstrate a stable passive income that is 100 times the local minimum wage.
-In 2024, this standard is a monthly income of no less than 7,015,600 Guaraníes, which is approximately $926.
+The main financial requirement for the retirement pathway is to prove a stable passive income that is 100 times the local minimum wage.
+In 2025, this standard is a monthly income of no less than 7,015,600 Guaraníes, which is approximately $1,300.

 Application Process: